 - β = 55.34°

-Now, let's check how does finding angles of a right triangle work:
+Now, let's check how finding the angles of a right triangle works:

 How many lines of symmetry does a right triangle have?